-Typically those who buy a home can only take advantage of the best interest rates and terms if it is an “owner occupied” property – meaning they plan to live in it.
+Typically those who buy a home can only take advantage of the best interest rates and mortgage terms if it is an “owner-occupied” property, meaning they plan to live in it.

-That means the lowest interest rates available and a fairly easy qualification process.
+That means the lowest interest rates available and a fairly easy qualification process for qualifying borrowers.

-In many ways, buying a home for a disabled child may be a more cost-effective method of housing than a nursing home or even renting an apartment for the child.
+In many ways, buying a home for a disabled child can be more affordable housing than a nursing home or even renting an apartment for the child.

-In essence, it means that the big expense and generosity of the parents is rewarded with somewhat lower costs.
-It may mean the difference between the parent being able to buy the home for the disabled child or not, particularly for low-income families.
+In essence, it means that the big expense and generosity of the parents are rewarded with somewhat lower costs.
+This improves the accessibility of mortgages for parents looking to buy a home for a disabled child or not, particularly for low-income families.

 The purchase loan will require typical Fannie Mae rules, such as providing income and asset verification documents.
 Also, the parents will have to qualify for the new house payment by adding their own housing costs and other monthly costs to their debt-to-income ratio.